123marble/RankStore/README.md

 - The entry ID and score must be 5 byte and 4 byte **integers** respectively.
 These strict integer sizes allow the leaderboard to be compressed to a higher base.

 # Usage
-Add `` to your wally.toml or grab the model here.
+Add `rankstore = "123marble-rbx/rankstore@1.0.0"` to your wally.toml.

 ```lua
 local RankStore = require(game.ServerScriptService.RankStore)